RAMBotsCSU/machine_learning/README.md

 ## How to Run the Program:
 - Navigate to the base directory of this repository
-- Ensure the USB webcam and Google Coral are connected
+- Ensure the USB webcam, Google Coral, and Pi fan are connected,
 - **python3 test_camera.py**